apache/incubator-tuweni/PACKAGES.md

 Classes and utilities for working with 256 bit integers and Ethereum units.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-units` (`cava-units.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-units` (`tuweni-units.jar`).

 # Package org.apache.tuweni.units.bigints